Dirichlet Process Parsimonious Mixtures for clustering: Parametric model-based clustering

 \subsection{Model-based clustering}

-Parametric Gaussian clustering, also called model-based clustering \citep{mclachlan_basford88,Fraley2002}, is based on the finite GMM \citep{mclachlanFiniteMixtureModels} in which the probability density function of the data is given by: where the $\pi_k$'s are the non-negative mixing proportions that sum to one, $\bstheta_k=(\bsmu_k,\bsSigma_k)$ are respectively the mean vector and the covariance matrix for the $k$th Gaussian component density and $\bstheta= (\pi_1,\hdots,\pi_K,\bsmu_1,\hdots,\bsmu_K,\bsSigma_1,\hdots,\bsSigma_K)$ is the GMM parameter vector.
-From a generative point of view, the generative process of the data for the finite mixture model in this case can be stated as follows.
+Parametric Gaussian clustering, also called model-based clustering \citep{mclachlan-basford88,Fraley2002-MBC}, is based on the finite GMM \citep{McLachlan2000FMM} in which the probability density function of the data is given by: where the $\pi_k$'s are the mixing proportions, $\bstheta_k=(\bsmu_k,\bsSigma_k)$ are respectively the mean vector and the covariance matrix for the $k$th Gaussian component density and is the GMM parameter vector.
+From a generative point of view, the generative process of the data for the finite mixture model can be stated as follows.
 First, a mixture component $z_i$ is sampled independently from a Multinomial distribution given the mixing proportions $\bspi = (\pi_1,\ldots,\pi_K)$.
-Then, given the mixture component $z_i=k$, and the corresponding parameters $\bstheta_k$, the data $\bx_i$ are generated independelty from a Gaussian with parameters $\bstheta_k$ of component $k$.
-This is summarized by the two steps:
+Then, given the mixture component $z_i=k$, and the corresponding parameters $\bstheta_k$, the individual $\bsx_i$ is generated independently from a Gaussian with parameters $\bstheta_k$, that is:

-The mixture model parameters $\bstheta$ can be estimated in a Maximum Likelihood estimation (MLE) framework by maximizing the observed data likelihood (\ref{eq: GMM likelihood}): The maximum likelihood estimation usually relies on the Expectation-Maximization (EM) algorithm \citep{dlr,mclachlanEM} or EM extensions \citep{mclachlanEM}.
+The mixture model parameters $\bstheta$ is usually estimated in a Maximum Likelihood Estimation (MLE) framework by maximizing the observed data likelihood (\ref{eq: GMM likelihood}): via the EM algorithm \citep{dlr,McLachlanEM2008} or EM extensions \citep{McLachlanEM2008}.